-4. Put magnetic letters in a pencil pouch to make a magnetic name kit for each child that they can use in the classroom on cookie sheets or at home on the fridge.
+4. Put magnetic letters in a pencil pouch to make a personalized name kit for each child that they can use to spell their names on cookie sheets or at home on the fridge.

 5. Use a permanent marker and a cookie sheet to create a t-chart.
 Students can sort letters “in my name/not in my name”.

 7. Make a t-chart with a permanent marker and a cookie sheet.
 Invite students to sort upper and lowercase letters on the cookie sheet.

 9. Invite your little learners to spell their names in metal pencil cases from the dollar store.

 10. Add magnet tape to a paint stick and invite children to spell their names.

 11. Use a permanent marker and a cookie sheet to create a t-chart.
 Students can sort the letters by determining if they have holes or no holes.

 12. Invite your kids to use magnetic letters to spell words and their own names in play dough.

 Teach the Alphabet with Magnetic Letters

-13. Use stove burner covers to create a magnetic alphabet soup game.
+13. Use stove burner covers from the dollar store to create a magnetic alphabet soup game.

 15. Match magnet letters to objects that have the same beginning sound.

-16. Put letters and objects with same beginning sound in plastic eggs.
+16. Place letters and small objects with same beginning sound in plastic eggs.

 17. Put letters in a bottle to create an alphabet discovery bottle.

-18. Use letters on the sticky wall (sticky contact paper).
+18. Place letters on the sticky wall (sticky contact paper).